 Let Thrizer do the work for you to submit Superbill claims and advocate on your behalf if insurance hassles arise.
 It's $2/session.
 Just upload the Superbill PDF document that your clinician will provide and Thrizer will do the rest.
 They will do a direct deposit of the reimbursement amount into your account.
 Create a free account with Thrizer.
 See more information on how it works here.

-I operate a small business to support my family and predictable income is important to me.
-I have a flexible reschedule policy, which means that you may reschedule (not cancel) to the week before, during, and after the missed appointment, even on short notice.
-This encourages consistency towards progress while providing space for those unexpected life situations (e.g., chronic illness, closed childcare).
-I limit my caseload to ensure high quality of work, and each client's recurring appointment time is reserved on my limited caseload.
+I have a flexible reschedule policy, which means that you may reschedule to the week before, during, and after the missed appointment, even on short notice.
+Clients are given two "freebie" cancellations (i.e., canceling without rescheduling) per year with at least 48 hours notice.
+Appointments that are not attended or rescheduled otherwise are assessed the full fee.
+This encourages consistency towards progress while providing space for unexpected life situations.
+I reserve a limited number of clients on my caseload to ensure high quality of work, and consistency is important for both the clinician and client.

 If you would like a 10 minute consult call before booking an appointment, please specify this in the contact form or email me.
 Clients may also assess fit through the intake appointment.

-I do not prescribe medication, but I work with your psychiatrist or prescriber if you have one, and we may discuss if starting medications is a helpful option for you if your symptoms are moderate to severe.
+I do not prescribe medication, but I work with your psychiatrist or prescriber (if you have one) as part of a treatment team.
+We may discuss if starting medications is a helpful option for you if your symptoms are moderate to severe.
 We work together to determine what is most effective for you, but I generally do not force medications and think that many problems can be effectively resolved without the use of medications.

 Research shows that treatment delivered through telehealth is as effective as in-person treatment.
 Furthermore, there may be unique advantages of having treatment delivered through teletherapy.
 These include the ability to conduct treatment where you face real challenges on a day-to-day basis, increased access to appropriate treatment, and choosing the provider of your choice.
 There are limited instances where I may recommend in-person services, but often it comes down to client preference.

 The center does not provide emergency services and is not appropriate for those with active self-harm or self-injurious behavior (within the past 2 months) or for whose who are seriously considering suicide.
+For these individuals, I may recommend a DBT program.
 If you have an emergency, call 911, go to your nearest emergency room, and/or call/text 988 (National Suicide & Crisis Line).
 The center is also not appropriate for those with aggressive behavior.

 The consultation appointment is not a diagnostic evaluation, and is a great time to ask questions, get my initial impressions and recommendations, or figure out next steps to see if setting up an intake appointment makes sense.
 This is also a great option for pastors seeking professional advice on working with community members with anxiety or depression, or family members and loved ones inquiring on someone's behalf for recommendations and next steps.
 Inquire further through the contact page.